Matt Vierling Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Matt Vierling (.256 on-base percentage in past 10 games, 63 points below season-long percentage), take on starter Luis Severino and the New York Yankees at Comerica Park, Monday at 6:40 PM ET.
+The Detroit Tigers, including Matt Vierling (.152 slugging percentage in past 10 games, including zero homers), battle starter Michael King and the New York Yankees at Comerica Park, Tuesday at 6:40 PM ET.

+In his last game he had a one-hit showing (1-for-3) against the Yankees.

 Matt Vierling Game Info & Props vs. the Yankees